California Bus Accident Attorneys

-Your Options After a Bus or Train Crash
+Your Options After Being Hurt in a Bus Accident in California

-Buses and trains must obey certain standards of care, whether they are publicly or privately owned.
-They are common carriers, or vehicles that transport passengers for money.
+Buses must obey certain standards of care, whether they are publicly or privately owned.
+They are common carriers or vehicles that transport passengers for money.
 A variety of state and federal laws govern common carriers.
 These laws include standards for driver hiring and training, vehicle maintenance, and quality of service.
-Breaking any of these laws, leading to passenger or bystander injury, is negligence.
+Breaking any of these laws, leading to a passenger, bystander, Bicycle Accidents or pedestrian injury, is negligence.

-As an injury victim in a bus or train crash, you have two main options available to you.
+As an injury victim in a bus crash anywhere in California, you have two main options available to you.
 You could settle your claim with the company’s insurer or file a claim with the courts.
-If the bus or train company’s insurer contacts you and offers a settlement, it is within your rights to accept.
+If the bus company’s insurer contacts you and offers a settlement, it is within your rights to accept.
 However, this will often result in lesser compensation than a personal injury claim.

 Talk to an experienced bus accident lawyer from California for advice concerning your specific case.
-Each bus or train accident is different, and will have varying options for victims.
+Each bus accident is different and will have numerous options for victims.
 These are just general options that most victims have after serious motor vehicle collisions.
 Arash Khorsandi and his team of attorneys at Arash Law will listen to your case in a free consultation, at our headquarters in Los Angeles or offices in San Diego, San Francisco, Riverside, Sacramento, Orange County, or even over the phone.
 We can help you take the right steps for you.
 Call (888) 488-1391 to get in touch today.